ConnectedBradford/Connected-Bradford-DentalData/README.md

   <img align="left" alt="ConnectedBradford" width="55px" src="https://github.com/ShoreRob1/Images/blob/main/CB%20logo%201.png?raw=true" />
 </a>

-This is the Connected Bradford Death Certificates GitHub page where you can find a summary of the dataset(s), data dictionaries and helpful code.
+This is the Connected Bradford Dental Data  GitHub page where you can find a summary of the dataset(s), data dictionaries and helpful code.
 Repository last updated 02/08/2025

 # CB_FDM_Dental Data

-Contains the scripts and documentation for Dental Data
+Contains the scripts and documentation for Dental Data .
+This is a complete dataset recie=ved from the NHS Business Services Authority.

 The dataset has been fully anonymised, but can link to other FDM's.